 A valid Energy Performance Certificate (EPC) is required before a property can be marketed which will be valid for ten years.
 It is the property owner’s responsibility to arrange the assessment.

 EPCs show how energy efficient the property is, and what changes could be made to improve its energy efficiency.
 The certificates give each property a rating from A (the most efficient) to G (the least efficient).
+For any new or renewed assured shorthold tenancy, or for one becoming a statutory periodic tenancy from 1st April 2018, the energy efficiency rating for the property must be between A-E, unless an exemption applies and the property is listed on the PRS Exemption Register.
+From 1st April 2020, this will apply to all privately rented properties let on assured shorthold tenancies at that time.
 As well as an assessment of the property’s energy use, the certificates also look at the volume of CO2 emissions.

 EPC assessments must be carried out by approved assessors, which are listed on the EPC register an assessment and usually costs between £60 and £120.